Skip to main content

 M0

-The cancer is any size and might be growing outside of the thyroid but not involving nearby structures (T1, T2, T3).
+The main tumor is any size and might be growing outside of the thyroid, but it has not grown beyond the strap muscles around the thyroid (T1, T2, T3).

-It has spread to certain lymph nodes in the neck such as cervical or jugular nodes (N1b).
-It has not spread to distant sites (M0).
+The cancer has spread to lymph nodes in the neck farther away from the thyroid, such as cervical or jugular nodes (N1b).
+It has not spread to distant parts of the body (M0).

 IVB